Dalby hage

-Dalby hage is an area located 10 km east of Lund municipality in South Sweden.
+Dalby hage is an area located 10 km east of Lund in South Sweden.
 The area involves the two small forests Dalby Söderskog National Park and Dalby Norreskog.
 Between them is a pasture field Hästhagen which together with Dalby Norreskog forms a nature reserve.

 In 1997 it was identified as a former royal deer park, probably from the 11th century and erected in connection with the royal place at Dalby.
 The park was as far back as the history can be traced, divided into three parts: The Northern and Southern forests with a flat pasture ground between them.
 Through this landscape is a rampart, which surrounds an area of app 18 ha.
 Inside the area was originally only a birch forest, while outside the rampart ash trees were abundant.
 Through the flat pasture flows a stream, which was dammed in two locations, providing water for the wild animals in the area.